jennschiffer/featured-comment-widget/readme.txt

 Installing this plugin adds the Featured Comment Widget to your list of available widgets in the 'Widgets' submenu (which you can find under 'Appearance' in your WordPress dashboard).
 Every comment has an numeric ID, and putting that ID in the widget form results in the that comment (or commentS if you enter multiple IDs), along with the name and Gravatar of its commenter, showing in the sidebar.
 The Gravatar and username is automatically a link to that comment in its respective post.

 == Changelog ==

+= 1.7 =
+* Fixes "WP_Widget deprecated" bug to work with WordPress 4.3 update.

 = 1.6 =
 * Allows multiple comments to be featured when entering comma-delimited comment IDs - probably the most requested feature since I created this plugin!